roitberg-group/lammps-ani/README.md

 cd lammps-ani/examples/water && ./run.sh
 ```

-**Note**: Pre-built containers support Kokkos for Ada GPUs (L4, RTX 4090).
+**Note**: The pre-built container only supports Kokkos for Ada GPUs (L4, RTX 4090).
 For other GPUs, see [Container Guide](docs/container.md#re-build-within-container) to re-build within the container.
-For multi-GPU, recommend build from source.
+For multi-GPU, recommend to build from source.

 ## Examples